ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Project Direction

 The Science Data Kit has evolved into a comprehensive tool for data analysis and visualization.
-With the completion of the first three development phases, the platform has established robust capabilities.
-Phase 4 is now underway to further enhance the platform's maintainability, performance, and user experience.
+With the completion of the first four development phases, the platform has established robust capabilities.
+Phase 5 is now underway to further enhance the platform's documentation, testing infrastructure, and code quality, preparing it for wider adoption.

 ### Current Capabilities